 Propel your career forward

-- offer opportunities for you to learn from world-renowned faculty and industry experts; and
+- offer opportunities for you to learn from world-renowned faculty and industry experts

 You are eligible for this program if you meet the MEL admission requirements and you have:

-- an undergraduate degree in chemical and biological engineering, civil engineering, geological engineering or a related discipline in engineering, environmental sciences, geology, fluid mechanics, hydrology, biotechnology, biology, biogeography or microbiology; and
+- an undergraduate degree in chemical and biological engineering, civil engineering, geological engineering or a related discipline in engineering, environmental sciences, geology, fluid mechanics, hydrology, biotechnology, biology, biogeography or microbiology

-- two or more years of relevant work experience.
+- two or more years of relevant work experience (applications with less experience may be considered)

 of the world’s fresh water is accessible for direct human use